-Located only two miles from Mount Vernon, the historical home of George Washington, Fort Hunt Park is a local favorite for picnicking and recreation.
+Fort Hunt Park is located only two miles from Mount Vernon, the historical home of George Washington, and is a local favorite for picnicking and recreation.

 This picnic area has transformed tremendously over time, from George Washington's farmland to a Spanish-American War fort to a top secret intelligence camp during World War II.
 The rich history of this area is still being discovered and shared with the public.

-Users must provide there own barbecue grills, and properly dispose ash and coal in the ash cans provided throughout the park.
+Users must provide their own barbecue grills.
+Use of barbecue grills requires a Size II Dry Chemical and ABC Rated be fire extinguisher be brought by the permit holder.
+Properly dispose ash and coal in the ash cans provided throughout the park.

 Recycling containers are provided, and the National Park Service highly encourages recycling.
 But, please do not put any food item in recycling containers, for it will contaminate the recycleables and require them to be thrown out as trash.

 Fort Hunt is located just minutes from the nation's capital in the lush environment of Northern Virginia.
 The area is abundant with trees, plants and wildlife, with mild, crisp winters that include the occasional dusting of snow, and hot, humid summers where the wildflowers and greenery paint the backdrop.
 Trails behind the remains of the Spanish American War era gun batteries were build by the Civilian Conservation Corps era, and provide peaceful walks in the woods with views of the Potomac River.
 One can enjoy a wallk around the park in the grassy fields and under tall trees.